cardboard-iguana/cardboard-iguana.com/notes/use-a-raspberry-pi-4b-as-an-ipad-pro-hacking-accessory.md

 Be aware that this guide was written using the 64-bit 2021.2 Kali Linux image; YMMV with other images!

 It should be possible to adapt the steps here for other Debian-based operating systems with a Raspberry Pi 4B compatible image.
 It should *also* be possible to do this all in fewer steps; the guide below is split up in a very step-by-step fashion, and is in no way optimized for speed.

-NOTE: In my testing, an iPad Pro delivers enough power to run the Raspberry Pi and external SSD, but only barely (don't expect to attach anything else that pulls significant power and maintain a stable system).
-This limitation is the motivation for supporting connections over both USB C and the Raspberry Pi’s built-in ethernet, since the latter mode allows the use of an independent power supply to the Pi.

 ## Hardware and Software